 Right after stowing our luggage at the hotel, we walked over to the Eiffel Tower.
 Of course this has been on my bucket list forever, and it definitely did not disappoint.
 It's every bit as beautiful as I imagined, and the views are fantastic!

 I made a little pocket for my Paris Pass.
 I couldn't bring myself to throw it away, so now it's part of the souvenirs.
 I put more of the little photos I had printed in these pages.
 These are just cut and paste over some of the pages I'd painted up before leaving home.
+Here is Jennifer looking out over the city and Pat, Jennifer, and I up high in the tower.

 Later that night, we saw the tower glowing with golden light, and it several times in the evenings it puts on a sparkling show.

 We stayed at the Hotel Duquesne Eiffel, which was charming.
 Old and yet, modern...a nice combination.
 We could see the Eiffel tower if we opened the window and looked down the street.
+Another pass I kept, Plus a little map torn out of a guide.

 I drew this as we sat at a café by Notre Dame and drank mulled wine (it was pretty chilly out).
 The cathedral is stunningly beautiful, and also a moving place to visit.
 Mass was in progress while we were visiting.